 What's best for me - Social Clubs or Love Your Neighbour?

 That'll depend on you.
-If you have limited time our programme of regular Social Clubs that you can drop in and out of might be best.
+If you have limited time, or unpredictable working hours, our programme of regular Social Clubs that you can drop in and out of might be best.
 That way, you can be flexible with your volunteering.
 But if you'd like to build a close one-to-one relationship with a neighbour, and have time to visit them once a week, Love Your Neighbour could be better for you.
+If you have any questions, please get in touch!

 Do I have to live in the city of Liverpool?